Ogdensburg Maples

-The Ogdensburg Maples was the final moniker of the minor league baseball teams based in Ogdensburg, New York.
-Between 1900 and 1940, earlier Ogdensburg teams played as members of the Northern New York League in 1900 and 1901 and the Canadian–American League from 1936 to 1940.
+The Ogdensburg Maples were a minor league baseball team based in Ogdensburg, New York.
+In 1900 and 1901, Ogdensburg played as members of the Northern New York League and the Ogdensburg Colts franchise was a member of the Canadian–American League from 1936 to 1940.
 The Maples played as members of the Class C level Border League from 1946 to 1951.
-Overall, Ogdensburg teams won three league championships and one pennant.
-The Maples hosted home games at Winter Park.
+Overall, Ogdensburg teams made seven playoff appearances, won three league championships and one pennant.
+The teams hosted minor league home games at Winter Park.

 Ogdensburg teams played as a minor league affiliate of the Philadelphia Phillies in 1940 and New York Giants in 1948.

 History

 Northern New York League 1900–1901

-Minor league baseball started in Ogdensburg, New York in 1900.
-The Ogdensburg team was a charter member of the five–team Independent level Northern New York League.
-Ogdensburg finished 4–14 and placed 5th in the 1900 Northern New York League, playing under manager S.H Cook.
+Minor league baseball started in Ogdensburg, New York in 1900, when the Ogdensburg team became a charter member of the five–team Independent level Northern New York League.
+Ogdensburg finished with a 4–14 record and placed fifth in the 1901 Northern New York League, playing the season under manager S.H Cook.
 The Ogdensburg franchise folded from the league after the 1901 season.